Event campaigns are a feature only available to paying partners. To become a partner, please visit

 When you create an event campaign, you set up a page to allow others to sign up to host and create their own event.
 You can give a pitch to hosts telling them how easy hosting an event will be to get them to sign up, and then you can give them detailed instructions for host to pull off their event after they sign up.

 Activists who RSVP to an event are then added to the host's email list as well as your group's list, which means local hosts get to keep the data from their local organizing efforts, but your group gets access to all of the data on all of the RSVPs on every event.
 And because hosts may already have Action Network accounts with mobilized email lists, your growth potential is much greater than just asking your activists on your own list to host.
-Local groups such as your allies or coalition partners can sponsor individual events as well, further increasing your growth potential.
+Local groups -- such as allies or coalition partners -- can sponsor individual events as well, further increasing your growth potential.

 When creating your event campaign you also set up a ZIP/postal code search page that shows all of your events on a map and allows activists to search for events near them by ZIP/postal code to RSVP for something close by.
 A list of events will appear at the bottom of the page.
 You can also disable the map and choose to only have the event list if your actions aren't in person.

 Finally, you can easily manage all aspects of your event campaign -- statistics on the number of events and RSVPers, keeping in contact with hosts and attendees, inviting activists on your email list to the closest event to them, restricting hosting to just organizers in your group or banning hosting altogether (and simply uploading a spreadsheet of hosted events), and even removing individual events from your campaign if you choose.